 Crater of Diamonds offers a one-of-a-kind park experience: the chance to find and keep real diamonds and other gems.
 A gem-hunting admission fee is charged.
-Mining tools may be rented or purchased at the Diamond Discovery Center.
+Mining tools can be rented or purchased at the Diamond Discovery Center.
 Park staff provide free identification and certification of diamonds.

 Visitor Center with exhibits, Diamond Discovery Center with exhibits, interpretive programs, cafe (open seasonally), picnic sites, bathhouse with restrooms, hot showers, dump station, enclosed pavilion with air-conditioning, laundry, hiking trails, amphitheater, playground, wildlife observation blind.
 Diamond Springs aquatic playground is open seasonally.